 There is no doubt that Amazon self-publishing and particularly Kindle, has encouraged more and more people to write.

-The ebook market has opened opportunities for authors of all ilks to publish a book.
+The ebook market has opened opportunities for all authors to publish a book.

-Then some writers want to specialize in articles, blog posts, and SEO content marketing.
+There are also many new writers who want to specialize in writing articles, blog posts, and SEO content marketing.

 With more people looking to work from home than ever before, content creation offers plenty of opportunities for new writers.

 But no matter what you are writing, you will need more writing tools than just Microsoft Word.
-In fact, there are better free options, even for a word processor.
+In fact, there are better alternatives to premium writing software options, even for a word processor.